micdr93/TheSteakeryPP4/README.md

-# The Steakery - Django-Based Steakhouse & Bakery Website
+# The Steakery - Bake by Day, Steak by Night: Django-Based Steakhouse & Bakery Website

 ## Project Overview